Carva70/Carva70/README.md

 *   **Reversi-Javascript**: An implementation of the classic board game Reversi (also known as Othello) with AI functionality for computer players.

-All of my projects are open-source and implemented in JavaScript or Python.
+All of my projects are open-source and implemented in **JavaScript** or **Python**.
 I welcome contributions and encourage others to use and build upon them.